Frances is clerked primarily by Tom O’Connor, Joe Ralph, Joe Fletcher and Josie Ryan.

 - ‘Protecting Community Protection Notices’, UK Police Law Blog

-- ‘The Latest on CONSENT and CAUSATION: Webster v Burton Hospitals NHS Foundation Trust‘, Katie Gollop QC and Frances McClenaghan, UK Healthcare Law Blog
+- ‘The Latest on CONSENT and CAUSATION: Webster v Burton Hospitals NHS Foundation Trust‘, Katie Gollop KC and Frances McClenaghan, UK Healthcare Law Blog

 - ‘No PFD – what about a Paragraph 37 Letter?’, UK Inquest Law Blog